-Exam 1 will be on 10/26, Exam 2 will be on 12/7, and Exam 3 (final exam) will be scheduled during the final exam week.
+Exam 1 will be on 3/5, Exam 2 will be on 4/16, and Exam 3 (final exam) will be scheduled during the final exam week, as per Canvas schedule.
 Exam 1 is not cumulative, while Exams 2 and 3 are cumulative.
 Early exam can be requested and needs my approval (no later ones).
 If you missed anyone of Exam 1 or Exam 2, there will be no make-up and you will be required to take Exam 3 (final exam) during the final exam week.
 You can request for an additional exam only if you must miss two exams for serious illness or unexpected emergency.
 To request, you must first get the approval from the Dean of Students and Campus Life at dos@njit.edu for both situations.